QC - The Multirule Interpretation

 How to Interpret "Westgard Rules"

 - Control rule interpretations

 - Issues in using multirule QC procedures

-PLEASE NOTE: An updated version of this lesson is now available in Basic QC Practices, Third Edition.
+PLEASE NOTE: An updated version of this lesson is now available in Basic QC Practices, Fourth Edition.

 One of our objectives in describing "A multirule Shewhart chart for quality control in clinical chemistry" was to standardize the interpretation of control results.
 Everyone in the laboratory needs to be able to make the same judgment on whether or not to report patient test results.
 This may be simple for experienced analysts who can often look at a pattern of control results and quickly come to a valid decision, but new analysts need guidance on what to look for in the control data if the laboratory is to maintain a consistent level of quality.
 An earlier lesson on Levey-Jennings control charts provided some examples of how to interpret control results when using 2s or 3s control limits.
 The purpose of this lesson is to illustrate how to interpret results for a multirule QC procedure when two different control materials are being analyzed.
 Remember that two different QC materials are required according to USA CLIA regulations, thus this lesson is particularly relevant for QC applications in the USA.

 When we surveyed the industrial quality control literature to identify recommendations for interpreting control results and to study their sensitivity for detecting different kinds of analytical errors , we needed some shorthand notation to identify the many recommendations.
 We introduced abbreviations of the form 13s to identify individual decision criteria or "control rules."
 Multirule criteria were indicated by putting a "slash" between different control rules, e.g., 13s/22s/R4s/41s/10x.
 [Review QC - The Westgard Multirules for definitions and illustrations of these individual rules.]